11 Perspective Taking Examples for Emotional Intelligence

 One well-known example is when you cease debating arguments during negotiations and instead concentrate on the underlying interests, limitations, and audience pressures of the opposing side.
 Perspective taking can predict improved negotiation performance more than empathy alone.
 This is probably because it helps you model what the other person wants and will accept.

-When you ask for the increase, and they reply “not now,” you perceive it as “they’re undervaluing me,” which makes you angry.
+When you ask for an increase and they reply, “not now,” you perceive it as “they’re undervaluing me,” which makes you angry.
 Anger can motivate you to push harder, which causes you to defend the budget.

 Ask them, “What do they have to justify to finance, and what outcome makes them look competent?” perspective taking allows you to create your proposal in a way that is appropriate for their reality.